 The internet is just 30 years old, and it has revolutionised the way we live and work.
 Jack Conte, CEO Patreon.

 Why has creatorship grown so quickly?

 There’s been a societal shift in consciousness towards caring more about feeling fulfilled in our jobs, having control over how we spend our time, and being our own boss.
 It’s not a simple path but people aspire to follow that path that gives their lives meaning (and never leads to a cubicle).
 The creator economy has led to more startups here to help creators find their niche and make a living.

 The burnout generation

 So, how do you avoid burnout when your work is your passion and we live and work online?
 I’ve been there with years of hustle, precarious gigs and living in expensive cities.
 Energy is finite and we need to respect that.
-My strategy is to earn more and hustle less – work smarter not harder with scalable systems – creating digital products & services that offer high value.
+My strategy is to work smarter not harder with scalable systems – creating digital products and services that offer high value.
 As Anne Helen Peterson says, burnout is a societal problem, not a personal one.

 We can’t do this forever.
 I think we’re gonna have to decide as a society and as a generation to figure this shit out.

 We’ve made being busy and ‘always on’ a badge of honour, which needs to change.

 Shaping the future of work, travel + citizenship

 What will your work life look like post-Covid?
 It’s predicted there will be one billion digital nomads by 2035.
 A new visa is emerging, as smart countries see the economic benefit of visitors who work remotely.
 Barbados, Estonia and Georgia have all launched digital nomad visas – these moves by smaller countries will change the way we work and travel forever.